 Star Wars (Episode IV: A New Hope) (1977) Director: George Lucas

 When George Lucas couldn’t acquire the rights to Flash Gordon (per his friend Francis Ford Coppola) he became depressed and simply decided to create his own hero story.
 He drew inspiration from highly-regarded samurai films, chivalrous romances, pulp fiction and science fiction serials, Joseph Campbell, and even from the contemporaneous Nixonian political climate of the time.
-The early story was called “Journal of the Whills” about the training of an apprentice called CJ Thorpe as a “Jedi-Bendu” by a legendary hero named Mace Windy.
+The early story for Star Wars was called “Journal of the Whills” and it was about the training of an apprentice called CJ Thorpe (a “Jedi-Bendu”) by a legendary hero named Mace Windy.
 Lucas was fascinated by the idea that the Whills were supernatural, spiritual beings.
-When this story became far too complex he started work on “The Star Wars” which drew great inspiration from Kurosawa’s 1958 film called The Hidden Fortress.
-He found challenges trying to sell the idea for the film to either Universal or Disney.
-He wrote and rewrote several drafts before the film was accepted with a modest budget, largely based on the credibility of Lucas for his success with American Graffiti.
-Lucas began recruiting production people, some from their work on Kubrick’s 2001: A Space Odyssey.
-Lucas created his own production company called Industrial Light and Magic, which eventually became a division of LucasFilm.
+When this story became far too complex, George Lucas started work on “The Star Wars” which drew great inspiration from Kurosawa’s 1958 film called The Hidden Fortress —he based the idea for the Jedi on jidaigeki, a term referring to Japanese motion pictures.
+Lucas wrote and rewrote several drafts of the script before the film was accepted with a modest budget, largely based on the credibility of Lucas for his success with American Graffiti.
+Lucas began recruiting production staff, some as a result of their work on Kubrick’s 2001: A Space Odyssey.
+He created his own production company called Industrial Light and Magic, which eventually became a division of LucasFilm.
+Despite having a strange idea for a film, the project managed to scoop up some amazing talent, like Harrison Ford (who would go on to be an iconic Hollywood actor with the Indiana Jones series) and legendary actor Alex Guinness, as well as some new actors like Mark Hamill and Carrie Fisher.
+The instantly recognizable voice of James Earl Jones appears as the voice of Darth Vader (originally Orson Welles was considered for the part but Lucas thought his voice was too recognizable).

-The film tells a classic the story of a classic conflict between good and evil, “a long time ago in a galaxy far, far away…” The plot begins in the midst of a civil war.
-An alliance of rebels have covertly retrieved plans for a master super-weapon possessed by the evil galactic empire, the “Death Star” – a planetary destroyer.
-Princess Leia’s space ship has been taken by the empire, so she hides the plans in a droid robot and jettisons the droid down to a remote desert planet called Tatooine.
-The droid winds up in the hands of a young boy named Luke Skywalker, a restless orphan-child who spends his days doing chores for his aunt and uncle and building things or trading with the local Jawa junk traders/scavengers.
-He chases after the droid when it runs away one night and this leads him to an old man “Ben Kenobi” whose real name is Obi-Wan Kenobi, a former Jedi knight – a hero of the old republic before it was taken over by the galactic empire.
-Luke learns that his father was once a Jedi, as well, until he was “killed” by Darth Vader.
-He was a pupil of Obi-Wan.
-Meanwhile, the droid plays a holographic message for Obi-Wan which asks him to bring the secret plans of a new Imperial super-weapon to her royal family on the planet, Alderaan.
-Obi-Wan invites Luke to join him but he soon finds that the empire tracked the droid to Tatooine and killed his aunt and uncle.
-With nowhere left to go, a despondent Luke joins Obi-Wan, wishing to learn more about the ways of the “force” – a mystical elementary substance of the cosmos that binds all things together and can be harnessed by the true Jedi master.
-At any rate, they travel to the Mos Eisley port town on Tatooine in search of a ship.
+Back in the remote desert at Obi-Wan’s hut, R2-D2 plays a holographic message for Obi-Wan which asks him to bring the secret plans of a new Imperial super-weapon to her royal family on the planet Alderaan.
+Obi-Wan invites Luke to join him on this quest but he soon finds that the Empire has tracked the droid to Tatooine and already killed Luke’s Aunt and Uncle.
+With nowhere left to turn, a despondent Luke joins Obi-Wan from whom he hopes to learn more about the ways of the “force” – a mystical elementary substance of the cosmos that binds all things together and can be harnessed by a true Jedi master.
+At any rate, they travel to the Mos Eisley port town on Tatooine in search of a transport ship to Alderaan.
 It is a town filled with bounty hunters and shady junk dealers, as well as Imperial stormtroopers searching for the droids.
 There, they encounter the pirate archetype in Han Solo, a scoundrel and independent smuggler.
-They offer to pay Han with compensation from the Princess if he and his Wookie co-pilot, Chewbacca, take them to Alderaan, aboard their ship called the Millenium Falcon.
-However, when they arrive, the Death Star has been destroyed (while the princess watched in agony).
+They offer to pay Han from the Princess if he and his Wookie co-pilot, Chewbacca, will transport them to Alderaan aboard their ship called the Millennium Falcon.
+However, when they arrive at Alderaan, the Death Star has been destroyed (while the princess watched in agony).
 The Falcon quickly gets trapped inside the Death Star’s tractor beam (“that’s no moon”).
 They hide aboard the Falcon while it is searched before donning stormtrooper gear in disguise.
-Obi-Wan ventures onto the ship to covertly turn off the tractor beam, while Luke discovers the Princess has been imprisoned on the Death Star.
+Obi-Wan ventures alone onto the ship to covertly turn off the tractor beam, while Luke discovers that the Princess has been imprisoned on the Death Star.
 With the promise of glory and riches, Luke, Han, and Chewbacca venture to the prison cell blocks to rescue the princess.
-Meanwhile, Obi-Wan has a confrontation with his former pupil, Darth Vader, but he sacrifices himself just as the crew returns to the Falcon, (the lightsaber sound effect here was made using a combination of the hum of an idling 35mm movie projector and the feedback generated by passing a stripped microphone cable by a television).
-The Falcon flies to a hidden rebel base on the planet called Yavin IV.
-The plans in the droid reveal a map of the super-weapon, the Death Star, and a secret spot wherein the Death Star can be destroyed.
-So the rebel alliance band together to attack the Death Star in a dramatic space battle sequence, while Han collects his payment and leaves, much to Luke’s disappointment.
-In the ensuing fight (based on World War II aerial combat movies), Luke leads the attack but Darth Vader is hot on his trail until Han arrives in an unexpected scene and he shoots Vader’s TIE fighter allowing Luke the room to shoot and destroy the Death Star.
-They all return to Yavin IV and receive medals for their bravery in a moment of celebration for the rebel alliance as the movie triumphantly honors its ending (many fans have questioned why Chewbacca does not receive a medal in this scene).
+Meanwhile, Obi-Wan has a confrontation with his former pupil, Darth Vader, but Obi-Wan sacrifices himself as a distraction just as the crew returns to the Falcon, (the lightsaber sound effect here was made using a combination of the hum of an idling 35mm movie projector and the feedback generated by passing a stripped microphone cable by a television).
+The Falcon flies to a hidden rebel base on a lush, green moon called Yavin IV.
+The plans inside the droid reveal a map of the super-weapon, the Death Star, and a secret spot wherein the Death Star can be destroyed.
+So the rebel alliance bands together to attack the Death Star in a dramatic space battle sequence, while Han collects his payment and departs much to Luke’s disappointment.
+In the ensuing fight (based on World War II aerial combat movies), Luke leads the X-Wing attack but Darth Vader is hot on his trail until Han arrives in an unexpected scene and he shoots Vader’s TIE fighter out of chase allowing Luke room to shoot and destroy the Death Star.
+Victorious, the rebels all return to Yavin IV and receive medals for their bravery in a moment of celebration for the rebel alliance as the movie triumphantly honors its ending (many fans have questioned why Chewbacca does not receive a medal in this scene).